ory/docs/docs/hydra/index.md

 This support of third-party user management makes ORY Hydra the most flexible OAuth 2.0 and OpenID Connect provider.
-It gives you freedom to implement your business logic while getting all the benefits from OAuth 2.0 and OpenID Connect.
+It gives you freedom to implement your business logic while getting all the benefits of OAuth 2.0 and OpenID Connect.

 In addition to the OAuth 2.0 functionality, ORY Hydra offers a safe storage for cryptographic keys (used for example to sign JSON Web Tokens) and can manage